Carpenter ant damage in wood - identification guide for Idaho homes

 Parent colonies almost always establish outdoors before satellite colonies show up inside your home.
 Walking your property to find and remove potential nesting sites is one of the most effective things you can do.

-• Remove dead trees and stumps — These are primary nesting sites for parent colonies, and they can harbor thousands of ants within a few years
+• Remove dead trees and stumps.
+These are primary nesting sites for parent colonies, and a single stump can harbor thousands of ants within a few years

-• Do not bury wood debris — Wood buried during construction or landscaping projects attracts colonies underground where you cannot see them
+• Don't bury wood debris.
+Wood buried during construction or landscaping projects attracts colonies underground where you can't see them

 When to Call a Professional

+Call a pro the first time you see consistent indoor activity.
 Carpenter ant damage is one of those problems where waiting almost always costs more.
-If you are seeing large black ants indoors regularly, finding sawdust-like frass near baseboards, or hearing rustling sounds in your walls at night, a colony is already established and actively excavating your wood framing.
-Winged carpenter ants appearing inside the house are an especially urgent sign — that means the colony has been in your structure for three to five years or more.
+If you're seeing large black ants indoors regularly, finding sawdust-like frass near baseboards, or hearing rustling sounds in your walls at night, a colony is already established and actively excavating your wood framing.
+Winged carpenter ants appearing inside the house are an especially urgent sign.
+That means the colony has been in your structure for three to five years or more.

 Professional treatment is necessary because colonies nest deep in wall voids and often have both a parent nest and satellite nests.
-Over-the-counter sprays may kill the ants you see, but they do not reach the colony, and the damage continues behind your walls.
+Over-the-counter sprays may kill the ants you see, but they don't reach the colony, and the damage keeps spreading behind your walls.

 Transparent Pricing